 Most doctors truly care about the well-being of their patients.
-However, most of society is unaware that doctors go to medical school for 8-12 years and never study, learn, or take classes on the addiction model.
+However, most of society is unaware that, although doctors go to medical school for 8-12 years, they never study, learn, or take classes on the addiction model.

 If medications could fix addiction, then we would just refer people to the family doctor or local psychiatrist, and they would get well.
-We need to get people off of alcohol and drugs and teach them how to cope with life on life’s terms, not just re-medicate them with FDA-approved drugs because a doctor says so.
+We need to get people off alcohol and drugs and teach them to cope with life on life’s terms, not just medicate them with FDA-approved drugs because a doctor says so.

 Doctors are best at treating people in their fields of expertise, and for most, that field is not addiction.
-Whenever families call to tell us about the visit to the doctor in regards to treating addictions, we are told the addicts or alcoholics were given medications, and now the families are going to see how that works.
+Whenever families tell us about the visit to the doctor in regards to treating addictions, we are told the addicts or alcoholics were given medications, and now the families are going to see how that works.

-Addiction Interventions Performed By Doctors
+Addiction Interventions Performed by Doctors

-However, even doctors in treatment centers who lack knowledge about the addiction model can be quick to prescribe medications that are not necessary.
+However, even doctors in treatment centers may lack knowledge about the addiction model and can be quick to prescribe medications that are unnecessary.
 For many doctors and psychiatrists, their main objective is to prescribe medications to treat sickness and disease instead of focusing on long-term solutions.